The Hair Growth Cycle

-You’ve got hair — but have you ever stopped to think about how it actually grows?
+You’ve got hair — but have you ever stopped to think about how it grows?
 What causes our hair to squeeze out of our scalps like a Play-Doh spaghetti maker?
 Today, we’re going to take a look at the ins and outs of the hair growth cycle to learn more!

 Hair grows out of the root — called a follicle — just underneath the surface of the scalp.
 The follicle consists of two parts: the bulb and the papilla.
-The former holds all the cells that cause growth and the latter supplies the blood to keep it all healthy.
+The former holds all the cells that cause growth, and the latter supplies the blood to keep it all healthy.
 As the hair cells rapidly divide, the shaft forms and grows out of the follicle — that’s the strand we think of when we see the word hair!
 Eventually, the hair separates from the papilla and will fall out so new hair can grow in its place.
-This happens in four stages — let’s take a deeper look at them now!
+This phenomenon happens in four stages — let’s take a deeper look at them now!

 Stage 1 – The Anagen Phase